 Alcatraz & Angel Island Tour (Seasonal)

-This is a combination tour that visits 2 of the most well known islands in the Bay Area: Alcatraz and Angel Island.
+This is a combination tour that visits 2 of the most well-known islands in the Bay Area: Alcatraz and Angel Island.
 The tour includes the ferry ride to and from Alcatraz and Angel Island, a self-guided audio tour of the prison lasting 45 minutes, and a one-hour narrated Tram Tour of Angel Island.
-Total tour lasts approximately 5.5 hours.
+The total tour lasts approximately 5.5 hours.
 Departs from Pier 33.

 - Adult (18-61): $71.00